eumali22/eu-test-node-react/README.md

 Please follow the path above.

 Notes:
--The "proxy" step should be place at the top level (siblings with dependencies) -There is a missing require for path in index.js.
+The "proxy" step should be place at the top level (siblings with dependencies.)
+There is a missing require for path in index.js.